ylogx/blog/_posts/2021-02-27-electric_vehicles.md

 ---
 layout: post
-title: Electric Vehicle Space
+title: Electric and Self-Driving Vehicle Space
-subtitle: Analyzing at the EV Space, competition, challenges, environment.
+subtitle: Analyzing the Autonomous/EV Space, competition & challenges
 date: '2021-02-27T23:55:46.287769127-05:00'
 author: Shubham Chaudhary
 header-img: img/ev/2020-navigant-av-leaderboard.webp
-permalink: /thoughts/ev_space
+permalink: /autonomous-electric-vehicle
 comments: true
 published: false
 tags:
   - thoughts
   - personal
   - opinion
+  - self-driving
+  - deep-learning
+  - machine-learning
 ---

-While reading Bill Gate's new book - ['How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need'][gr-bg], I've been researching about the EV market space and its economics.
+While reading Bill Gate's new book - ['How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need'][gr-bg], I've been researching about the Self-Driving and Electric Vehicle market space and its economics.
 A quarter of the golbal energy-related greenhouse gas emissions are from transit vehicles.
 With global carbon emissions on the rise, electric cars are going to be a crucial part of the future.
+Self-Driving cars are going to be more efficient and spend less time/fuel in traffic.

 ## Market Leaders
 Tesla clearly has a first-to-market advantage, but it is not the only savior and by all metrics it is highly overvalued.